AmiralPatate/FM23Data/README.md

 # Standalone Toolbox

-C# .NET Framework 4.8 executable with 4 tools:
+C# .NET Framework 4.8 executable with 4 functions:

 - **Track**: Pick a track or get a random one.
 Estimates the number of laps for a variety of distances and race times.
 Requires `tracks.csv` and `country.csv`.